 As you drag your images into the room there will be a preview of the layout rendered on the design area.
 Dropping your images will apply that layout, or you can drag the images on and off the wall to cycle through layouts.

-Once an image has been used it will be appear to be more opaque than the other thumbnails.
-This will help you to distinguish if an image has already been used in the current sub-project.
+Once an image has been placed, an icon will appear on the upper left hand corner of the thumbnail, indicating if an image has already been used in the current sub-project.
 This is intended as a visual cue, but will not prevent you from using an image more than once.

 Accessing the Quick Design Picker